karussell/languator/README.md

 Currently there are the following approaches:

- * Our language detection (MyLangDet) is fast and has good accuracy (5% to 26% errors) for short length location-based names
+ * Our language detection (MyLangDet) is fast and has good accuracy (less than 23% errors) for short length location-based names
  * We take the existing tool at https://code.google.com/p/language-detection and feed this with OpenStreetMap data to improve detection for short text (profile.map).